 2. Get them talking about themselves by asking questions.
 People love to talk about themselves.
 You build the relationship while learning more about them.

-3. There’s no point asking questions if you don’t listen.
-So listen carefully to what they say.
-Take notes if appropriate.
+3. There’s no point asking questions if you don’t listen, so listen carefully to what they say then take notes if appropriate.

 4. If someone has referred you to this prospect, start the conversation by talking positively about that person.